EthanJBailey/BridgingGaps/README.md

 high-level programming languages (such as Python, Java, C++, R,  Fortan, etc.).

 ### Some of the current models that relate to the project include:
-- CodeCovert AI & CodePal Language Translor - that converts one language to another through the use of artificial intelligence.
+- CodeCovert AI and CodePal Language Translator - that both convert multiple languages to one another through the use of artificial intelligence.
 - JLCA (Java Language Conversion Assistant) - is a tool that automatically translates current Java code into Visual C# code.
 - BCX – is a tiny command-line tool that takes a BCX BASIC source code file and converts it into a ‘C’ source code file that can be compiled with any C or C++ compiler.
 - PERTHON – translates Python source code to Perl 5.x source code that humans can read.
 It parses using Damian Conway’s Parse::Rec Descent and seeks to re-implement the Python language according to the Python Reference Manual and BNF grammar.